sreeks87/webpageinfo/README.md

 5. Presence of  a login form.

     ### Assumptions :
-    1. The login form will contain an input of type password If yes, then login form present == true, else false
+    1. The login form will contain an input of type password.
+    If yes, then login form present == true, else false